Dartsnut/dartsnut_apps/README.md

 Consult the `Parameters Field` folder for a full list of supported types and configuration options.

+## Official Widget Example

+Developers can find our official widget example in the `Dartsnut Official Widgets` folder of this repository.
+This example demonstrates the recommended app structure, configuration, and usage of widget parameters.
+Use it as a reference when building your own apps.

 ## Contributing

 Contributions are welcome!
 Please submit pull requests or open issues for suggestions and improvements.